eguiwow/lottery-system/README.md

 ## Features

-- Participants can buy lottery tickets.
+- Participants can get lottery tickets.
-- Random selection of the winner.
+- Random selection of the winner at midnight*.
 - Display of winners.
+- \**If the -m flag is set, the lottery event happens every minute.*

 ## Prerequisites